emmanuelkiranr/NodeJs/README.md

 ### Exports

-To access a function declared in on file from another file, we need to export that fn first.
+To access a function declared in a file from another file, we need to export that fn first.
 Then we need to import/require it in the other file to access them

 To export a function: